Startr/WEB-Sage.Education-docs/docs/tutorials/web_search.md

 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Open WebUI team.
-It serves only as a demonstration on how to customize Open WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage WebUI team.
+It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

 # 🌐 Web Search

-This guide provides instructions on how to set up web search capabilities in Open WebUI using various search engines.
+This guide provides instructions on how to set up web search capabilities in Sage WebUI using various search engines.

 ## SearXNG (Docker)